 Is February a good time to go to Toronto?

 Being a low tourist season, February in Toronto is an underrated time to visit.
 It is cold, but you will also find prime tourist attractions like the CN Tower, Casa Loma, and Royal Ontario Museum will be less crowded.

-Along with that lots of hotels offer great deals and it’s a great time for booking cheaper-than-normal accommodations.
+Also, many hotels offer great deals, and it’s a great time for booking cheaper-than-normal accommodations.

 In February, you can still go ice skating or skiing in the nearby areas.
 The average low temperature in Toronto in February is -5 degrees Celsius (22 F).

 Unfortunately, Canada is not warm in February.
-In fact, it is quite cold.
-Although the weather varies from province to province, February is generally a very cold month across Canada with snow and some rain.
+It is pretty cold.
+Although the weather varies from province to province, February is generally a frigid month across Canada, with snow and some rain.